 On March 6, 2007, each of us filed with the U.S. Federal Trade Commission and the U.S. Department of Justice a notice in satisfaction of the filing requirements under the Hart-Scott-Rodino Act.
-A merger reportable under the applicable requirements of the Hart-Scott-Rodino Act may not be completed for 30 days after submission of that notice, which period may be extended by an agency request for additional information or terminated at any time with the approval of both agencies.
-Our 30-day waiting period was not extended and expired on April 5, 2007 at 11:59 p.m.
-Eastern Daylight Time.
+Under the applicable requirements of the Hart-Scott-Rodino Act, we may not complete the merger for 30 days after submission of that notice, which period may be extended by an agency request for additional information or terminated at any time with the approval of both agencies.
 In addition to the foregoing, other applications, notifications and filings will be made with U.S. and non-U.S. regulatory authorities in connection with the merger.

 The merger may also be reviewed by the state attorneys general in the various states in which MGIC and Radian operate.
 While MGIC and Radian believe there are substantial arguments to the contrary, these authorities may claim that there is authority, under the applicable state and federal antitrust laws and regulations, to investigate and/or disapprove the merger under the circumstances and based upon the review set forth in applicable state laws and regulations.
-There can be no assurance that one or more state attorneys general will not attempt to file an antitrust action to challenge the merger.
+There can be no assurance that one or more state attorneys general will not attempt to file an antitrust action to challense the merger.